joantolos/blog/content/blog/java_encapsulation.md

 4. Debugging can be much simpler, because breakpoint can be placed inside one method not near many references of that given field.
 5. They can hide implementation changes.
 You can change the field name for example, and not affect the rest of the code.

 But, and this is a big but, regarding **accessibility** and **mutability**, it is the same thing at the end of the day.
-So, from an extrictly practical point of view, you can modify a private field.
+So, from an strictly practical point of view, you can modify a private field.

 If what we want to achieve is immutability, in order to write functional code, we may want to explore other alternatives.